AnonymerNiklasistanonym/SendGmailSimplified/README.md

 DemoServer.send_plain(yourEmailAddress, "Test-Subject", "<html><body>1,2,3,4...\nTest, test</body></html>")

 # Enter a path to a file (< 25mb) that you want to attach
-attachment = "SendGmailSimplified.py"
+attachment = "demo.py"
 # Send a plain text message with attachments
 DemoServer.send_plain_with_attachment(yourEmailAddress, "Test-Plain-With-Attachment", "1,2,3,4...\nTest, test", attachment)

 # Enter paths to files (< 25mb) that you want to attach
-attachments = ["test.m4a", "beta.txt", "test.py", "SendGmailSimplified.py"]
+attachments = ["demo.py", "SendGmailSimplified.py"]
 # Send a HTML text message with attachments
 DemoServer.send_html_with_attachments(yourEmailAddress, "Test-HTML-With-Attachments", "<html><body>1,2,3,4...\nTest, test</body></html>", attachments)
 ```

-Just input your email and change all attachment paths to real files + replace the paths in line 7 and you are good to go.
+Just input your email and change all attachment paths to real files + replace the paths in line 8 and you are good to go.
 (Run it and you will see it).